kapok-lang/kapok/doc/guide/data-types.md

 2. function arguments

-  Keywords could be used in key-value arguments for function as in Common Lisp.
+  Keywords could be used in key-value arguments for functions as in Common Lisp.

   ```clojure
   (defn f [&key (key1 1) (key2 2)]